how the uk library sample works

 Because PLR figures are derived from a representative sample of library authorities, a grossing-up calculation is applied to the actual loans at the end of each PLR reporting year, in order to provide a national estimate of loans for the whole of the UK and Northern Ireland.

-If you require more in-depth information regarding this process, please contact the Head of PLR (tel: 01642 604699; email:email@example.com).
+If you require more in-depth information regarding this process, please contact the Author Operations Manager (tel: 01642 604699; email:email@example.com).

 To ensure fairness and accuracy at least seven of the authorities are replaced each year and no library can stay in the sample for more than four years.
 The Head of PLR will always consult with authorities prior to their being designated as sample libraries and at least six months formal notice of participation is given.

 Costs incurred by a library authority in the collection of this data are reimbursed by the PLR office.

 A designated sample library authority must provide the requested data, usually for a period of 4 years.
 Further information can be found in the Information for sample librariessection of this website.

 Accessibility | Privacy & Cookies | Terms & Conditions | Freedom of Information | Transparency